graforlock/fluffster/README.md

 It will allow fluffster to work with JSX-style rendering if needed.
 All appState props will then be availible in the JSX components in ```props```.

-Additionally you'd have to provide additional mountpoint for each component:
+Additionally you'd have to provide additional mountpoint for each component, as Router IS NOT a component itself (therefore, its more flexible):

 ```javascript
 router.route(